 Central-Asian countries are all very different from each other and have unique features.

-Uzbekistan is known for the silk-road architecture that you’ll find in Bukhara and Khiva while Kyrgyzstan is famous for its pristine mountain hikes.
+Uzbekistan is known for its stunning Islamic architecture that you’ll find in Samarkand, Bukhara and Khiva while Kyrgyzstan is famous for its pristine mountain hikes.
 Both of these countries were part of the ancient trade road known as the Silk Road.

 These two countries are so different and yet complementary that it’s almost impossible to visit one without wanting to see the other.